LanguageDataSpace/TestingFG/samples/README.md

 **IMPORTANT NOTES**

 - To be valid, the files for assets and offers contain the property "dcat:downloadURL" with a fake location.
 None of these datasets can be negotiated and transferred.
 - The LDS connector does not accept duplicate files.
-If you want to test the import properties, please copy the files, change the names and/or identifiers before attempting to import them.
+If you want to test the import properties, please copy the files, change the title (dct:title),  identifier (adms:identifier) and, in the case of policies, the link to the legal text (cc:legalcode) before attempting to import them.